 If you’re planning a renovation or demolition project this year, you might be wondering when and if you should hire an asbestos specialist.
-Sadly, all too many landlords make ignorant assumptions of when asbestos analysis is needed, and the results are often disastrous, as in the case of the state of Florida a few years ago.
+Sadly, all too many landlords make ignorant assumptions about when an asbestos analysis is needed, and the results are often disastrous when contamination is found and proper asbestos removal and abatement procedures are not followed.

 Prior to the Renovation Project, Test For Asbestos